Profiling Functions

 ---|

-Summary | Measures the memory allocated by evaluating $input and outputs a string to standard error or, if the GUI is used, to the Info View.
+Summary | Measures the memory allocated by evaluating $input and outputs a string to standard error, to the Info View of the GUI, or to the database logs.
 An optional $label may be specified to tag the profiling result.
-See prof:track for further notes. |
+If $aggregate is enabled, the measurements will be collected and the average memory consumption and the number of runs will be presented after the query is executed.

 ---|